Credits: 3

 1. One week before symposium: Submit FINAL DRAFT of your professional paper to your graduate committee (Dr. Tracy Sterling: tracy.sterling@montana.edu; Dr. Robert Peterson: bpeterson@montana.edu; and Dr. Scott Powell: spowell@montana.edu).
 Please put your name in the file name and the e-mail subject line.
 If you cannot meet this deadline, you cannot present your professional paper at the symposium, and you will need to retake LRES 575 another semester.
 Your final draft should be a complete and high-quality draft.
 The full committee will read your draft and provide comments back to you that must be addressed in your final paper.

-1. Professional paper symposium(dates/times TBD; typically, the week prior to finals week): You will work with your professional paper instructor on the content, structure, and rehearsal of the presentation.
+1. Professional paper symposium(dates/times TBD; typically, either finals week or the week before finals week): You will work with your professional paper instructor on the content, structure, and rehearsal of the presentation.
 You must attend all the professional paper presentations, unless extraordinary circumstances prevent you from doing so.
 Following the presentation, you will be informed of any additional changes that must be incorporated into your final paper.

 Oral Presentation: